Lower Eyre Peninsula Weather

 Lower Eyre Peninsula Forecast

-Friday Cloudy.
-Medium (60%) chance of rain in the afternoon and evening.
-Light winds becoming N/NE 15 to 20 km/h in the morning then turning NW 15 to 25 km/h in the middle of the day.
+Sunday Partly cloudy.
+Very high (90%) chance of showers.
+The chance of a thunderstorm in the evening.
+Winds N 15 to 20 km/h turning W 25 to 35 km/h early in the morning then tending W/NW 35 to 50 km/h in the middle of the day.

 Lower Eyre Peninsula Weather Forecasts